 If, for example, an employee enjoys golf or tennis as a hobby, then an insurer may try to argue that the sport was the root cause of the injury, not the nature of an employee’s work.
 Alternatively, if an employee has a condition that exacerbates inflammation, such as arthritis, the insurer may argue that a pre-existing condition caused the injury.

 In order to collect benefits for a carpal tunnel injury, a worker will need a physician’s note stating that the condition exists and directly arose from the employee’s work duties.
 Additionally, a worker has to meet certain requirements to be eligible for workers’ compensation benefits in California.

 - Period of employment of at least 6 months

 - Have a physical injury or condition that arose from work duties

 - The syndrome did not occur from some non-work-related factor

 The workers’ compensation system is no-fault, which means that an injured worker will not have to prove that an injury occurred through negligence.
 Instead, he or she must show that it directly related to the execution of work duties.

 Insurance companies often try to use tactics that relieve them of the responsibility of paying out a claim.
 Having a skilled Long Beach workers’ compensation lawyer throughout the process encourages them to take the claim more seriously and increases the chances of receiving benefits from a carpal tunnel syndrome diagnosis.

 If you have a carpal tunnel syndrome diagnosis and believe that the nature of your work is directly responsible, then you may qualify for a workers’ compensation benefits claim.
-An employment attorney can help you with the filing process and represent your rights throughout.
+A Long Beach personal injury lawyer can help you with the filing process and represent your rights throughout.